rust-lang/rust/src/doc/rustc-dev-guide/src/getting-started.md

 ### Recurring work

 Some work is too large to be done by a single person.
-In this case, it's commmon to have "Tracking issues" to co-ordinate the work between contributors.
-Here are some example tracking issues where it's easy to pick up a work without a large time commitment:
+In this case, it's common to have "Tracking issues" to co-ordinate the work between contributors.
+Here are some example tracking issues where it's easy to pick up work without a large time commitment:

 - [Rustdoc Askama Migration](https://github.com/rust-lang/rust/issues/108868)
 - [Diagnostic Translation](https://github.com/rust-lang/rust/issues/100717)